 Remote Access

-The lecturer will use zoom for each lecture, and lectures will be recorded.
+The lecturer will use zoom for each lecture.
 Typed lecture notes will be distributed electronically.

 Mathematical Classical Mechanics